CarlOfHoly/smestad.xyz/README.md

 ## About the project

 It is written with Gatsby as a static site generator tool.
 Other than that it uses React with Typescript.
+It is primarily meant to be for learning, but the end goal will be a functioning portfolio website.

+## Future

+Hopefully at some point I will include both graphql and Sanity for East CMS.
+Furthermore Im wishing to include login and a dark theme login

+## To run the project

+`git clone`

+`npm i`

+`gatsby develop`

+`npm run start:css`